-- Fresh outdoor air is introduced as much as possible when using air conditioning, the setting that brings in outside air is used. - If opening windows poses a safety or health risk (e.g., by allowing pollen in or exacerbating asthma symptoms) to persons using the facility, we have installed portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in classrooms, offices, and other spaces. - Replace and check air filters and filtration systems to ensure optimal air quality on a schedule. - Ensure proper ventilation during cleaning and disinfecting. - When cleaning, air out the space before children arrive; plan to do a thorough cleaning when children are not present. - Specific practices to avoid: - Classrooms with no ventilation. - o Classrooms with increased airflow across occupants (e.g., air conditioners or fans blowing into the classroom or overhead fans creating air currents across occupants).
+- Fresh outdoor air is introduced as much as possible when using air conditioning, the setting that brings in outside air is used. - Windows are difficult to open and opening them poses a safety or health risk (e.g., by allowing pollen in or exacerbating asthma symptoms) to persons using the facility, we have upgraded the building's air filters to the highest efficiency possible, and are making other modifications to increase the quantity of outside air and ventilation in classrooms, offices, and other spaces. - We replace and check air filters and filtration systems to ensure optimal air quality on a more frequent schedule. - We open all doors to ensure proper ventilation during cleaning and disinfecting. - When cleaning, each classroom has time to air out before children arrive; a thorough cleaning and disinfecting is done at night. - Specific practices to avoid: - Classrooms with no ventilation. - o Classrooms with increased airflow across occupants (e.g., air conditioners or fans blowing into the classroom or overhead fans creating air currents across occupants).